danhpaiva/university-202002-py/README.md

 All codes were made in the Portuguese language. <br>
 If you can't read the language, you may not be able to understand the codes.<br>

-Perhaps I will return here in the future to redo some logic. (;
+:warning: Perhaps I will return here in the future to redo some logic. (;